From New Dawn 111 (Nov-Dec 2008)

-The Zulu sangoma (a shaman or healer) and high sanusi (clairvoyant and lore-master) Vusamazulu Credo Mutwa is recognised by many as one of the most distinguished African traditional healers around today.
+The Zulu sangoma (a shaman or healer) and high sanusi (clairvoyant and lore-master) Vusamazulu Credo Mutwa (Editor’s note: Credo Mutwa passed away in 2020) is recognised by many as one of the most distinguished African traditional healers.
 He is, in fact, the spiritual leader of the sanusis and sangomas of South Africa.

 As well as being a successful artist, author and historian, Mutwa is also an outspoken victim of alien abduction, having allegedly been in contact by entities his people call the mantindane (‘the tormentors’), which are similar in nature to what we in the English speaking world call ‘the grays’.
 Stories of UFOs and alien beings make up a big part of African tribal culture, he says.

 Mutwa was born on July 21, 1921 in the South African province of Natal.
 The name Vusamazulu means ‘awakener of the Zulus’, and was appointed to Mutwa during his initiation as a sangoma.
 Mutwa means ‘little bush man’, and Credo means ‘I believe’.
 Born out of wedlock, Mutwa was considered “an illegitimate child, a child of shame.”
 Because his mother, who was descended from a long line of medicine men and women, refused to convert to Christianity, Mutwa’s parents separated shortly after his birth.
 Thus he was primarily raised by his Roman Catholic father, who frequently travelled from place to place, working as a builder.